Financial-Times/o-table/README.md

 ## Migration guide

 ### How to upgrade from v5.x.x to v6.x.x?
-- To prevent errors in IE11, add support for `Array.prototype.findIndex`, `IntersectionObserverEntry`, and `IntersectionObserver` with the [polyfill service](https://polyfill.io/).
+- To prevent errors in IE11, add support for `IntersectionObserverEntry` and `IntersectionObserver` with the [polyfill service](https://polyfill.io/).
 - Data attribute `data-o-table-order` has been removed.
 To specify a custom sort order on `td` cells use `data-o-table-sort-value` instead.
 - Markup updates:
 	- Previous `o-table` demos omitted `thead` and `tbody` from `table`, including their child `tr` element.
 Ensure your table markup is correct and includes `thead` and `tbody`.